 Find an affordable therapist.

 As a freelance *~CrEaTiVe~*, my need for a great therapist (high) is inversely proportional to the amount of money I can afford to spend on one (low; like, really low).
 So, I Googled “affordable therapy” plus the name of my city and found a counseling center that charges each patient on a sliding scale based on income.
+A platform like Zencare can help you find sliding scale therapist near you.
 I have a great therapist who helps me a ton and even gives me homework, something that’s important to me.

 Also remember that, depending on your situation, you may not need to see a therapist every single week.
 If you can’t afford it, or you just don’t feel the need to go that often, cut down your visits to biweekly or once a month.
 You could also try a therapy app like Talkspace.